edelstone/actionverb.com/core-beliefs.md

 change in the world will never slow down.
 It's our responsibility to continue to evaluate how our products compete in the marketplace and to evolve them to stay up to date.

+**We believe that talking about features often takes longer than building them in the first place.** We eschew long priotiziation meetings, and just go build things as fast as we can.

 **We believe that in many ways, the UX is the product.** A feature is no good if nobody can find it or use it.
 We commit to having great